SureDroid/SimpleCord/README.md

 Simplecord is [Javacord](https://github.com/Javacord/Javacord/) based framework dedicated to making the production of bots and commmands easier.

-**Notice: Since SimpleCord is still in development, you may experience api breaking changed.**
+**Notice: Since SimpleCord is still in development, you may experience api breaking changes.**

 #### Features:
 - Custom Annotations (@Command, @Listener, @Create, etc.)